-Each local government signee has publicly stated goals to reduce greenhouse gas emissions and/or to increase utilization of carbon-free electricity.
+Each local government signee has publicly stated goals to reduce greenhouse gas emissions and/or to increase utilization of carbon-free electricity, as shown in the table below.
 While individual goals vary, the shared goal of decarbonizing the electricity system for the public good is clear.
 Decarbonization is also an avenue to address historic inequities in our communities; the signees want to ensure that clean energy projects are a vehicle for investing in historically underserved communities.